Atos (ATO) AGM 2025 summary

 AGM 2025 summary

-The meeting was opened with all board members present, and the agenda included financial performance, board updates, compensation, auditor reports, and voting on 17 resolutions.
+The meeting was opened with all board members present and a summary of the agenda, including financial performance, board updates, compensation, auditor reports, and voting on 17 resolutions.

 Financial performance review